You have to ask yourself, “why would I choose this photographer”? Whether your choice is me or another photographer, ask yourself these questions:

 -How much should I typically pay?
 Aside from the expert knowledge that comes with paying a high fee, you are also paying for extra time, retouching, etc. To know about how much you should pay, you should shop around to see the going rate and what it includes.

 -How many shots do I need?
-Well, any number of 50-300 images can be taken but you typically only need 10-15.
+Well, any number of 1-300 images can be taken but you typically only need 10-15 strong images.
 More is not always better.
-The right photos will show off your personality and having 20-30 is just overkill.
-It’s good though to have a variety of different looks if you are going for different roles as an actor.
+The right photos will show off your personality.
+It’s good though to have a variety of different looks if you are going for different roles as an actor/tress.
 With head shots there are only so many looks that you can have to show that, so a handful is usually enough to submit.

 -Does the photographer print?
-Some do while others don’t.
+Not all do.
 This may be reflected in the price.
 If the photographer doesn’t , there are plenty of places you can go to get it done.
 Ask the photographer if he/she knows of any places.

 -Is there retouching done?
 Always find out if the photographer does any kind of retouching whether it’s lighting and coloring to more advance things like blemishes, wrinkles, etc.